The Complete Guide to eCommerce Subscriptions

 The subscription based business model: What is it and is it right for you?

 The eCommerce subscription based business model is on the rise.
 In fact, the global market size for subscriptions reached $117 billion in 2022 and is expected to reach $2.5 trillion by 2028.

 But why are subscriptions taking off like a rocket ship?
 It’s because they’re a win-win for customers and businesses.
-Customers love the convenience and value subscriptions offer, while businesses love recurring revenue and the increased customer loyalty subscriptions foster.
+Customers love the convenience and value subscriptions offer, while businesses love the recurring revenue model and the increased customer loyalty subscriptions foster.

 If you have a replenishable product and don’t offer a subscription business model, you’re missing out on the premier way to increase customer retention — and all the good stuff that comes with it.

 What is a subscription based business model?